Adelaide Wedding Photographer

 Weddings at Sunnybrae Estate

-This dazzling heritage listed garden estate is just a ten-minute drive from the city centre.
+As an Adelaide wedding photographer I love returning to Sunnybrae Estate.
 Built in the 1880’s it enjoys 8 acres of beautiful gardens.
 After a tasteful renovation the estate has been re-imagined as a beautiful Adelaide wedding venue, with the farm’s heritage buildings and lush garden areas offering wedding spaces for celebrations both large and small.

 Outdoor wedding ceremonies can be held in three separate picturesque locations.
 There’s the formal rose garden with a wisteria arch, the pepper tree gazebo and the palm garden.
 In case of poor weather there are indoor spaces ready to use at short notice if necessary.